TURX/CB-SAT-Auto-Registration/README.md

 - Skip uploading of new photo
 - Skip buying practice materials
 - Notify you during the seat is being held
-- Auto pay for the new test using a credit card
+- Auto pay for the new test using a credit card (disabled, to fix)
 - Refresh when the website is down
 - Notify using sound with no jam (backend needed)
 - Handle errors intelligently (backend needed)
 - Log the status (backend needed)
 - Notify when idle
+- Support SAT, SAT essay, SAT Subject Tests, fee waiver, and student answer service

 Basic Usage
 ---